bullhorn/dataloader-ui/DEVELOPER.md

 1. In Jira, put in an SE ticket request for a Microsoft Authenticode certificate from Digicert.

-2. Save the certificate in the .p12 file format?????
+2. Save the certificate in the .p12 file format

 3. Encode the file to base64 (macOS: `base64 -i yourFile.p12 -o win-certificate.txt`).